neozenweb/ethical-frenchie/content/blog/potty-train-your-frenchie.md

 **You can give your Frenchie a treat when he or she does well in potty training.** But if your Frenchie has an accident in your presence then scold it and quickly move them outside. **It is important to remember that your French Bulldog puppy has a small bladder.** Make sure they have the chance to relieve themselves every 2 hours and at night when required.
 Please do not crate your French Bulldog puppy for longer than 4 hours when they are small. **Do not scold your Frenchie if it has an accident and you do not witness it, it will only confuse them.**

 ## Potty Training Your French Bulldog
 Each time the puppy goes in the right spot, he is being trained to relieve himself there.
-Consistent training with your puppy will bring consistent results You may found it helpful to have an exercise pen for the house, and one for the yard. **But please so not leave your Frenchie out in cold or alone in hot weather.** {{< img-inline src="blog/potty-train-your-frenchie_2.gif" alt="Potty Training Your French Bulldog" >}}
+Consistent training with your puppy will bring consistent results You may found it helpful to have an exercise pen for the house, and one for the yard. **But please so not leave your Frenchie out in cold or alone in hot weather.**

+{{< img src="blog/potty-train-your-frenchie_2.gif" alt="Potty Training Your French Bulldog" >}}

 Place the other exercise pen in the spot you wish your Frenchie puppy to use as a permanent potty spot, both as a puppy and adult.
 State commands like “go potty” or “hurry up.” **After he does his duty give him a treat and tell him he was a good boy.
 Use your Happy Voice!
 If you provide your French bulldog puppy with a crate that is way too large then it may allow him to relieve himself in one end and sleep in the other which isn’t good!**